RossMdevs/Server-Side-CMS/README.md

 # SOFTWARE PROVIDED AS-IS.
 NO SUPPORT OFFERED.

-This is a simple AI-developed API designed for interal conduct reporting in FiveM.
+This is a simple AI-developed API for internal conduct reporting in FiveM.
 It can write, delete, and look up player data.
-The Express server can serve content through browsers to the `/public/` directory, which can also be disabled for an API-only setup.
-It serves off port 3000, which can be modified per need.
+The Express server can serve content through the `/public/` directory, which can be disabled for an API-only setup.
+The server runs on port 3000 by default, but this can be modified as needed.

 # API Example
 To add a player record, use the following command: